 The WWDA Youth Advisory Group (WYAG)was established as part of the WWDA LEAD project to advise WWDA on a range of issues and to drive work that supports the leadership and capacity of disabled young women and girls.
-The WYAG is made up of a group of 15 young women with disability between the ages of 15-30 with a diversity of experiences and expertise.
+The WYAG is made up of a group of 15 young women, feminine identifying and non-binary young people with disabilities between the ages of 15-30.

 Members of the WYAG are detailed below:

 Amy James (she/her) is a young woman with disability who lives in Tennant Creek in the Barkly region of the Northern Territory.
 Amy is good at lots of things and has a strong passion for the performing arts; particularly singing and acting.